MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/xim/live-xim-overview.md

 - Functions as a dedicated chat solution via out-of-band reservations

-    For detailed documentation on using XIM via out-of-band reservations see [XIM Reservations](xim-reservations.md).
+    For detailed documentation on using XIM via out-of-band reservations, see [XIM dedicated chat via out-of-band reservations](how-to/live-xim-chat-reservations.md).

 - Exception-free and can be used with either C++/CX or traditional C++